 Too many products call themselves microfilters, but are not.
 By purchasing a product with MicroVortex cloth technology, homeowners can be assured that they are getting the latest in patented technology.

-Currently MasterShield is the only product to feature MicroVortex technology.
+Currently MasterShield is the only product to feature MicroVortex technology and copper features.
 MGP Manufacturing, the producer of MasterShield Gutter Protection, licenses the patent portfolio of Alex Higginbotham.

 To read our latest press release, please link to it HERE.